pkpio/fitbit-googlefit/README.md

+**Promo**: Have a resolution to run/bike at least X kilometers this year?
+Checkout [fitgoal](https://fitgoal.herokuapp.com/) - it helps you keep track of your yearly distance covered with a neat graph.
+See [preview](https://fitgoal.herokuapp.com/graphs/praveen).

 # Introduction
 ----------------------------
 Export all your Fitbit data to Google Fit.
 If you find this useful, please **star** :star: the repository on Github.